Maybe Paraguayan javelin thrower Leryn Franco was just dealing with a sore shoulder that day?

 If the tape offers even slight pain relief or better range of motion, it matters to Olympic athletes.
 A tiny boost—just 0.05%—can mean the difference between winning a medal or missing the podium.

 Even without a real performance boost, the tape might still help if the athlete believes in it.
-The placebo effect is powerful—studies show people feel less pain or fatigue when they think they’ve taken something like caffeine or morphine, even if it’s just a sugar pill.
+The placebo effect is powerful as studies show people feel less pain.
+Also they feel less fatigue when they think they’ve taken something like caffeine or morphine, even if it’s just a sugar pill.

 Human physiology professor Steve Harridge told Reuters in 2012, “If athletes think it helps, that belief alone can give them a psychological boost.”

-A mental boost and added confidence might be all an athlete needs to throw the javelin farther or land one final winning volleyball spike.
+A mental boost and added confidence might be all an athlete needs to throw the javelin farther.

 Also Read: